Wesss/RRGame/README.md

 # RRGame
-A rhythm reaction game for the UW Games Capstone course
+A rhythm reaction game for the UW Games Capstone course.